ajsinha/dishtayantra/docs/Resilient AciveMQ.md

-I'll create a `ResilientActiveMQConnection` class that extends `stomp.Connection` with automatic reconnection and message buffering capabilities for ActiveMQ.I've created a comprehensive `ResilientActiveMQConnection` class that extends `stomp.Connection` with automatic reconnection and message buffering capabilities.
+The `ResilientActiveMQConnection` is a comprehensive class  extends `stomp.Connection` with automatic reconnection and message buffering capabilities for ActiveMQ.It has automatic reconnection and message buffering capabilities.
 Here are the key features:

 ## Key Features: